 What you need for a popsicle stick chain reaction

-Lots of craft sticks, we used slightly thicker sticks than normal.
+Lots of craft sticks or popsicle sticks, we used slightly thicker sticks than normal.

 How to make a popsicle stick chain reaction

 Set up your chain reaction using the photos below as a guide.
 It can be a bit tricky, but totally worth the effort.

 How long can you make your chain reaction?

 What do you think will happen if you add pom poms?